mactul/powermake/tutorials/04-configuration-and-crosscompilation/README.md

 The global config file can be found at `~/.powermake/powermake_config.json` (On Windows this is `C:/Users/YOUR_USERNAME/.powermake/powermake_config.json`)

 > [!WARNING]
-> You will eventually forget that you have put something in the global config and you might be wondering why PowerMake is no longer auto-configuring some values.
+> You will eventually forget that you have put something in the global config and you might be wondering why PowerMake is no longer autoconfiguring some values.
 > To avoid having problems, keep the global configuration as small as possible and prefer using local configurations when possible.